The history of BQLT starts with former NYC Mayor Giuliani who, in 1999, planned to auction off 112 community gardens.

 With the auction looming, then Attorney General Eliot Spitzer joined the gardeners’ lawsuit and stopped the auction.
 In 2002, Mayor Bloomberg signed a deal negotiated with Spitzer and The Trust for Public Land (TPL) to pay $3 million to save 69 gardens as permanent open spaces.
 Bette Midler, who paid $1.2 million and founded The Restoration Project, saved other gardens.
 TPL invested in physical improvements, such as fences, tool sheds, and sidewalks, to make the gardens safer and more inviting, and then organized local land trusts to take care of the gardens.

-BQLT is now the owner of 35 community gardens and the lease-holder of one additional garden.
+BQLT is now the owner of 35 community gardens and the lease-holder of two additional gardens.
 BQLT-owned gardens cannot be sold or developed and are permanently saved as open spaces.
 Located in 20 different neighborhoods through Brooklyn and Queens, BQLT gardens provide opportunities for diverse groups of people to meet and work together cooperatively.

 Community gardens are an important physical, ecological, and economic resource to the City of New York.
 Community gardening strengthens our communities, enhances our lives, and provides recreational opportunities and beauty to city neighborhoods.